hungryc8rpillar/doc-update-tool/README.md

 ---

-### Current Limitations

-- Single-user system; no concurrent user support.
-- File-based storage; not suitable for high-volume usage.
-- Simple AI prompting; no advanced RAG techniques.
-- Limited error recovery; basic retry mechanisms only.
-- No user authentication; all changes are anonymous.
-- Synchronous processing; AI calls block the UI.

----

-### Planned Improvements
+## Future Improvements

-- Multi-user support with proper authentication.
+- **Multi-user support with authentication:** Add user registration, login, and role-based permissions.
-- Database migration for scalability and reliability.
+- **Database integration:** Migrate from file-based storage to a scalable database (e.g., PostgreSQL) for reliability and performance.
-- Advanced AI with vector embeddings and semantic search.
+- **Advanced AI features:** Integrate vector databases and more sophisticated retrieval-augmented generation (RAG) for better semantic search and context.
-- Background processing for large documentation sets.
+- **Background processing:** Support large documentation sets and long-running tasks with background jobs.
-- Comprehensive testing suite.
-- Production deployment configuration.
+- **Comprehensive testing:** Implement unit, integration, and end-to-end tests for both backend and frontend.
+- **Production deployment:** Add scripts and configuration for robust, secure, and scalable deployment.
+- **Embedding caching:** Cache documentation embeddings to reduce latency and API costs on subsequent queries.
+- **Support for more documentation formats:** Enable updates to Markdown and other formats, not just JSON.
+- **User attribution and audit trails:** Track who made which changes for accountability.
+- **CI/CD pipeline:** Automate testing and deployment to cloud environments.